codepath/ios_yelp_swift/README.md

    - [ ] Implement a custom switch instead of the default UISwitch.
    - [ ] Distance filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [/] Implement the restaurant detail page - _Attempted, but really ugly_

 <!---
 ## TODO